Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Consumer Behavior and Optimal Pricing

 The optimal advance price $p^{\ast}_1$ needs to satisfy both constraints of \eqref{eq:pre-purchase_as_PE} and \eqref{eq:pre-purchase_as_locally_preferred}.
 Both of these constraints are greater than $\mathbb{E}[\omega]$ at $p_2=H$.
 Given that $p^{\ast}_1$ is also the seller's profit, the result indicates that the seller can extract profit from the consumer's loss aversion, yielding a profit greater than $\mathbb{E}[\omega]$, the maximum profit expected when encountering a consumer with a standard risk-neutral preference.

 Proposition \ref{prop:mainresult} poses an intriguing paradox in the behavior of a loss-averse consumer.
-Suppose the consumer adopts a plan to never make a purchase in either stage.
-In that case, her $T_1$ expected utility, given that the corresponding reference distribution is constituted by such a plan, has the value of $0$.
-However, in the Preferred Personal Equilibrium (PPE), where the $T_1$-consumer chooses to pre-purchase, the expected utility becomes negative, which is a value lower than that under the never-purchase plan!
+Suppose the consumer adopts a plan to never make a purchase in either stage given the prices.
+In that case, her $T_1$ expected utility, given that the corresponding reference distribution is constituted by this plan, has the value of $0$.
+However, in the Preferred Personal Equilibrium (PPE), where the $T_1$-consumer chooses to pre-purchase, the expected utility becomes negative, which is a value lower than that under the never-purchase plan!\footnote{It turns out that the main insight--loss aversion increases the worker's willingness to pre-purchase in this dynamic decision problem--remains robust under the assumption of a lagged-belief reference distribution, as per \cite{KR09}, provided that the parameters $\lambda^M$ and $\lambda^V$ are not too small.
+Thus, the main finding does not critically rely on Assumption \ref{assu:recent_belief} and is not overturned even with a strict application of the \cite{KR09} model.
+Further details are available upon request.}

-One might question why the never-purchase plan is not a preferred personal equilibrium at the optimal prices $(p^*_1,p^*_2)$.
+One might question why the never-purchase plan is not a preferred personal equilibrium at the optimal prices $(p^{\ast}_1,p^{\ast}_2)$.
 The explanation is rooted in Assumption \ref{assu:recent_belief}, which states that the $T_2$-consumer has her own reference distribution (re-)constructed according to her recent beliefs.
 This prevents the $T_1$-consumer from ruling the $T_2$-consumer sub-plan.
 Specifically, when the state is $\omega=H$ and the $T_2$-consumer is presented with $p_2^{\ast}=H$, she will be guided by her locally favorable sub-plan to choose to buy, even though this action may be less desirable for the $T_1$-consumer.
-As a result, despite being a personal equilibrium (PE) that guarantees a higher expected utility for the $T_1$-consumer, the never-purchase plan fails to be a PPE.
+As a result, despite being a personal equilibrium (PE) that guarantees a higher expected utility for the $T_1$-consumer, the never-purchase plan fails to be in a PPE.

 \begin{corollary} Given that $p_2=H$, the $T_1$-consumer has a strict incentive to pre-purchase at $p_1=\mathbb{E}[\omega]$. \end{corollary}

 \paragraph{What dimension of losses increases the cutoff advance price?}